 We start where our services are needed most – in communities where people are struggling with poverty and oppression.
 We forge strategic partnerships with organizations providing life-changing services.
 Through these partnerships, we are able to build an ecosystem for construction from the ground up; we identify and recruit local skilled labor and source local materials that are sustainable and ethical.
 Over time and after multiple projects, the conditions are ripe to meet additional construction needs for an even higher value to our partners.
 This model ensures the sustainability and scalability of our organization.

-To date, we have completed 30 facilities in 12 countries, from Togo to India.
+To date, we have completed 42 facilities in 16 countries, across 4 continents.
 While much our work focuses on the areas of need globally, we recognize that people struggle with poverty and oppression right here in the US.
 That’s why we also partner with nonprofits on several projects each year in our home city of Seattle and around the country.

 We are a nonprofit construction management company.
 Our unique model of service provides the highest possible value to our partners.
 We leverage the expertise of volunteer construction professionals who selflessly give their time, energy, and talents to make our work possible.
 These volunteers include pairings of experienced project managers and up-and-coming minority and female construction professionals – our “Change Fellows” – who collaborate with skilled local labor to see the building process through to completion.
 Our volunteers offer a rich diversity of perspectives, and together with the pro bono work of world-class design firms, they ensure that our buildings meet the needs of people who use them.
 This model allows us to streamline costs without compromising quality, saving our partners an average of 20% on the design and direct costs of construction.